 Home hunters expect to spend a significant chunk of change to secure their ideal property.
 What they often don’t know is that it’s not always smooth sailing once they have that down payment in the bank.
-The truth is, there are things nobody tells you about the financial side of purchasing a home.
+The truth is, there are things nobody tells you about the financial side of buying your first home.
 Fortunately, during the years we’ve spent working with first-time buyers, we’ve learned all about these surprises —and now we want to share them with you.

 1) Pre-approval matters